jonaprieto/specs/src/architecture/engines/identity.md

 # Identity

+- *Inputs*
-Input: signing & decryption instructions
+    Signing & decryption instructions
+- *Outputs*
-Output: signatures, decrypted data
+    Signatures, decrypted data
+- *Preferences*
-Preferences: what to sign & decrypt, what to commit to
+    What to sign & decrypt, what to commit to
+- *Accounting*
-Accounting: what was signed, what was decrypted
+    What was signed, what was decrypted

-commitments
+Internally, the identity engine keeps track of commitments made, and ensures that they are not violated.